kk-1/metu-msc-thesis/README.md

-# PDF copy of my thesis submitted for the MSc. degree for Sustainable Environment And Energy Systems Program from METU NCC
+# PDF copy of my thesis submitted for the MSc. degree in Sustainable Environment And Energy Systems program of METU NCC

 For any suggestion or questions: